 As for what it’s made of?
 That depends on the type of mattress you buy.
 Usually, these sleep surfaces are made of viscoelastic polyurethane foam, a type that’s dense, viscous, and highly cushiony.

 - It relieves pressure points.
 Laying in the same position for hours can leave you pretty uncomfortable.
-The pressure of downward pulling gravity and upward resistance in bedding materials can impact your circulation—and cause damage to soft tissues.
-Conforming to your individual shape means that it can minimize this discomfort by easing pressure on your body.
+The pressure of downward-pulling gravity and upward resistance in bedding materials can impact your circulation and cause damage to soft tissues.
+Conforming to your shape means minimizing this discomfort by easing pressure on your body.